microsoft/live-share/docs/getting-started.md

 ![VS sign in](media/vs-sign-in-button.png)

-If you've been accepted into for the private limited preview (owners) and want to share you should **sign in using the same credentials you used to sign up**.
+If you've been accepted into for the private limited preview (session hosts) and want to share you should **sign in using the same credentials you used to sign up**.
 If you need to use a different sign-in than your VS personalization account (e.g. you signed up for the private limited preview using a GitHub account), go to **Tools &gt; Options &gt; Live Share &gt; User account** to switch credentials.

 ![VS Tools Options Live Share](media/vs-tools-options.png)